the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 Policy Changes:
 - The policy tree has been overhauled, borrowing heavily from Rekmod with some thematic deviations to make it feel a bit more like a BNW-style expansion.
-	- One new policy tree, Rediscovery, has been added, available starting from the second technological era.
+	- Two new policy trees, Rediscovery and Legacy, have been added.
+The first unlocks in the Rediscovering era, the second in the Industrial era.
 	- Growth bonuses in general are *severely* nerfed, denying an absurd advantage that going Adaptation-Constitution once provided.
 	- Adaptation:
 		- Castle Doctrine no longer adds +25% city strength to defensive buildings (this bonus has been moved to the Homeland Defense Initiative national wonder), but receives part of the old finisher bonus and gives free Walls in your first 4 cities.
 It also adds +1 Happiness per 10 population in all of your cities and does not require a garrison for this bonus.
-		- Differential Rationing's bonus was moved all the way back to Harmony and it now receives Centralization's effect.
+		- Differential Rationing's bonus was moved all the way back to Eudaimonia in the Legacy policy tree and it now receives Centralization's old effect.
-		- Centralization now requires Differential Rationing and adds +1 Culture to every specialist in the capital and +10% Production towards building construction in the capital.
+		- Centralization now requires Castle Doctrine and adds +1 Culture to every specialist in the capital and +15% Production towards building construction in the capital.
 		- Parallel Markets now only requires Centralization.
 		- Planned Economy replaced with Endurance Programme, which adds +25% Water to the Council and +1 of the respective yields to active Farmers, Engineers and Merchants.
 		- The finisher bonus is buffed to a +15% growth bonus and allows purchasing Great Farmers with Faith (moved here from Naturalism's finisher).
 	- Expansionism
 		- The opener is buffed to reduce the Water cost of tile purchases by 25%.
+		- Restorers' old effect has been moved to Reclaimers.
+It now provides +2 Production in all cities and an additional +5% Production towards buildings.
+		- Reclaimers' old effect was thrown out entirely.
-		- Citizen Militia and Courier Service have been swapped in the tree; the former policy is also buffed to award a free Worker.
+		- Citizen Militia and Courier Service have been swapped in the tree; the former policy no longer adds Production, but awards a free Worker, while the latter now increases Water yields in all cities by 15% instead of slowing City-State influence degradation.
 	- Sovereignty
 		- The opener bonus loses the Culture from Barbarian kills and gains Doctrine's old Culture per kill bonus against all Military units.
         - Discipline loses its old effect completely and now boosts unit production by 20%.
-        - Doctrine now starts the war economy earlier than before; the Culture per kill becomes Water per kill, and it adds yields to the Barracks (+2 Production/Water/Culture).
+        - Doctrine now starts the war economy earlier than before; the Culture per kill becomes Water per kill, and it adds yields to Barracks and Armories (+1 Production/Water/Culture each).
-        - Autocracy replaced with Security Forces, which increases the Culture/Happiness added to cities from garrisons to +2/+3 respectively but no longer doubles the amount of Slaves possessed.
+        - Autocracy replaced with Security Forces, which adjusts the Culture/Happiness added to cities from garrisons to +2/+1 respectively, adds +1 Happiness to Barracks and Armories, and no longer doubles the amount of Slaves possessed.
         - Military Tradition's bonus of double military unit gift rate from Military CS while allies at war is moved to the finisher bonus and it now gives a 10% Strength bonus to Land units.
         - Triumph receives the old finisher of reduced upgrade costs.
         - The finisher bonus now awards Science per kill (25% of unit's cost), the free Great General that was originally awarded by Discipline, the boosted unit gift rate that was originally provided by Military Tradition, and allows purchasing Great Generals with Faith (moved here from Supremacy's finisher).
 	- Theocracy
 		- Can now be taken alongside Rationalism, and is available at the start of the game.
 		- The opener bonus is buffed to add +1 Culture/Faith to the capital.
-		- Organized Religion buffed to remove the Science penalty from Faith buildings and add a Happiness bonus to those buildings instead.
+		- Organized Religion buffed to remove the Science penalty from Faith buildings and add a Culture bonus to those buildings instead.
 		- Indulgences buffed to add a +25% Water bonus to Monasteries, +1 Water to each of the main three Faith buildings, and +2 Water to Seminaries + replacements (the latter was moved here from the finisher bonus).
 		- Mandate of Heaven, God Emperor, and Holy Scriptures are removed, with the aim of decoupling this policy from Supremacy by making it less warlike.
-		- Divine Mandate replaces Mandate of Heaven, adding +2 Culture/Happiness to Monuments and reducing the Faith cost of purchases (the latter being moved here from the finisher bonus).
+		- Divine Mandate replaces Mandate of Heaven, adding +1 Happiness to Faith buildings and reducing the Faith cost of purchases (the latter being moved here from the finisher bonus).
 		- Apotheosis replaces God Emperor, reducing the Culture cost of adopting additional Policies by 10% and triggering an instant Golden Age upon adoption.
 		- Exodus of the Evangelists replaces Holy Scriptures, adding +2 Movement to Religious Units, +4 Faith to the Grand Monastery, and a free Enhancer Belief (moved here from the finisher bonus).
+However, it cannot be adopted unless the player has founded and enhanced a religion.
 		- The finisher bonus only adds +1 Faith to Seminaries + replacements, but also adds +1 Food and +3 Culture to those improvements, and awards a free Great Sage.
     - Rationalism
         - Can now be taken alongside Theocracy.